RogShotz/CSC-491/README.md

 ### Objective

-Create a bot that has the ability to find job apps for me.
-Extend the bot to automatically fill out forms.
+Create a bot that has the ability to find potential jobs and a bot to automatically fill out forms.

 ### Milestones